 WHAT IS © COPYRIGHT?

 Copyright consists of written words and pictures.
 Thus, we need to generate the ideas we have into written form.
 We also need pictures to secure visuals relating to the written form.
-This combination cements the characters we have developed, to the stories, in a way that producers and directors can assimilate, and even Hollywood would have trouble plagiarizing, though there have been many court cases alleging copyright theft.
+This combination of arts, cements the characters we have developed, to the stories, in a way that producers and directors can assimilate, and even Hollywood would have trouble plagiarizing, though there have been many court cases alleging copyright theft.
 With film companies stealing ideas and converting them.
 A famous case in point is Finding Nemo, where the original French author, even had the clown fish.
-Sadly, the courts ruled in favour of the big makers, sufficiently changing the story, to qualify as not stolen.
+Sadly, the courts ruled in favour of the big makers, sufficiently changing their story, to qualify as not stolen.